 Formerly the Lightwell Gallery, the Paul Voertman Gallery is a student-run gallery located on the first-floor atrium of the UNT Art Building.
 The Paul Voertman Gallery hosts weekly rotating exhibitions of student works and is known for hosting both impromptu and formal performances, critiques and discussions.
 This gallery is named for the late Paul Voertman, a life-long arts patron and Denton business owner, whose belief in arts education and in UNT has made a lasting impact.

 The Cora Stafford Gallery features two spaces, showcasing M.F.A. thesis solo exhibitions, the annual Faculty Exhibition, and the annual Voertman Student Juried Exhibition.
 The gallery is named after Cora Stafford, an imaginative and enlightened leader who served as a faculty member and art department director from 1921 to 1965.

 The CVAD Gallery has a focus on the visitor experience, with exhibitions of curatorial and installation projects by nationally and internationally accomplished artists.

 While a metropolitan area offers a wealth of job opportunities, plus entertainment, culture, shopping and professional sports, a college town offers a peaceful haven for study and research.
 UNT has the advantages of both.
-The university is located in Denton, Texas, a city in and the county seat of Denton County, Texas.
-With a population of about 138,500, it is only 36 miles north of Dallas-Fort Worth, the country's fourth-largest metropolitan area.
+The university is located in the city of Denton, Texas, the county seat of Denton County, Texas.
+With a population of about 148,000, it is only 36 miles north of Dallas-Fort Worth, the country's fourth-largest metropolitan area.
 Denton is known for its active arts and music life and events such as the North Texas State Fair and Rodeo, Denton Arts and Jazz Festival.
 Denton also averages 0 inches of snow per year.